Stagecoach North East

 Stagecoach North East operates both local and regional bus services in County Durham, Cumbria, Northumberland, North Yorkshire and Tyne and Wear, England.
 It is a subsidiary of the Stagecoach Group, which operates bus, coach, rail and tram services across the United Kingdom.

-Busways Travel Services
+History

+1990s

 In July 1994, Busways Travel Services was acquired by Stagecoach Group, in a deal valued at £27.5 million.
 Busways Travel Services Limited is now a holding company for the group's operations in the cities of Newcastle upon Tyne and Sunderland and town of South Shields.